mprinc/webpack.js.org/src/content/guides/output-management.md

 We can see that webpack generates our `print.bundle.js` and `app.bundle.js` files, which we also specified in our `index.html` file. if you open `index.html` in your browser, you can see what happens when you click the button.

 But what would happen if we changed the name of one of our entry points, or even added a new one?
-The generated bundles would be renamed on a build, but our `index.html` file would still reference the old names.
+The generated bundles would be renamed on a build, but <span class='important'>our `index.html` file would still reference the old names</span>.
 Let's fix that with the [`HtmlWebpackPlugin`](/plugins/html-webpack-plugin).

 ## Setting up HtmlWebpackPlugin